julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Across Europe and the Middle East, rose was used in mourning rituals, funerary rites, and love magic.
 Petals were placed on the body, steeped into water, or carried to ease sorrow.

-In essence work, rose is still used for heart-centered grief and emotional closure.
+In essence work, rose is still used for **heart-centered grief and emotional closure**.

 ### Hawthorn (Crataegus spp.)